virtualagc/virtualagc/Aurora88/README.md

     pieceworkAGC.py --bin --add=Aurora88-hardware.bin,1,1,0 >Aurora88.bin
     ren Aurora88-hardware_vagc.bin Aurora88.bin

 The **pieceworkAGC.py** program referenced here can be found in the Tools/disassemblerAGC/ folder of the source tree.
-The final file mentioned above, Aurora.bin, is the rope image required by **yaAGC**.
+The final file mentioned above, Aurora88.bin, is the rope image required by **yaAGC**.
 The purpose of the **pieceworkAGC.py** program here is to convert the dumps from a format we call the "hardware" format to the format instead produced by our modern AGC assemblers and accepted by our modern AGC CPU emulators.
 The Python 3 programming language is required.
 (Actually, the **pieceworkAGC.py** program could have done the entire conversion, eliminating the need for `cat` or `copy` entirely, but the steps listed above are what I did before that fact occurred to me.)

 Of course, you don't actually need to *do* this yourself, since the file Aurora88.bin is already present in this folder; but that's how it's done if you need to do it.